If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 Get a Written Agreement & a Translation

-Unbelievable, I know, but some people do hand over deposits without getting a written agreement.
 Of course, reputable apartments will have agreements as standard, but private condo rentals may not and handshake agreements aren't uncommon.

-It costs around 500 Baht per page to get an official translation done in Thailand, but for this purpose, you could get it done on Fiverr.com for peanuts.
+It costs around 500 Baht per page to get an official translation done in Thailand, but for this purpose, you could get it done here on Fiverr.com for peanuts.

 Knowing what the fine print says will help you understand exactly what is expected of your tenancy.
 This will save conflict later down the road.